infotroph/Prairie_seq/project-log.md

 2015-05-26 (really 27 now), CKB:

 Nanodrop readings from a test of how extraction time and buffer quantity affect CTAB results.
 Some code duplication compared to existing CTAB processing code, but this test has multiple Nanodrop readings per weighed sample, so it's probably easier to keep as a separate dataset.

+2015-05-28, CKB:
+	Changed code for buffer saturation analysis to explictly convert 'Species' from a character vector to a factor.
+No change in ANOVA results, but the residuals-vs-factor-levels diagnostic plot now works correctly,